 - ensure that every child learns to read to a high standard of fluency and understanding, regardless of their background, needs or prior attainment

-- provide children with a wide ‘reading diet’ so that they become well rounded readers
+- provide children with a wide ‘reading diet’ so that they become well rounded reader

-Whole Class Reading is implemented every day across Key Stage 1 and Key Stage 2.
-For three days of the week, teachers focus on the class novel/core text.
+Reading is implemented through a holistic approach, whereby children are reading across the curriculum.
+Children read every day, with the opportunity to read individually, in pairs and in small groups as part of a whole class session For three days of the week, teachers focus on the class novel/core text.
 Within these sessions children will be retrieving, inferring, predicting, summarising and developing their understanding on vocabulary.
 For the remaining two days, teachers will expose children to a wide reading diet through selecting different genres.
 This sequence of learning enables the children to build on their prior knowledge as the theme of the rounded reader days will often be linked to the core text/learning mission.
 For pleasure, throughout the week there are also many opportunities for teachers to model reading sections of the book to the children which gives the children opportunity to understand what is being read as well listen to excellent use of expression and intonation.
 Children then have opportunity to read individually, in pairs and in small groups, completing challenges linked to each section.

 When teaching reading for pleasure in KS1 we have storytelling time for 20 minutes at least 4 x a week.
 Being exposed to storytelling allows children to be confident with vocabulary acquisition and understand the technical structure of stories.
 Similarly within KS2 we have daily reading aloud for 15 minutes.
 This is where the teacher will read a complementary text to their class and develop a real love for reading.
 In addition to this we also have DEAR (drop everything and read).
 This is where for 30 minutes every week children will either bring a book in from home or choose a book from the library and read with a peer or independently in our lovely reading areas.